kayleejung/frontend-m2m/README.md

  `

 ### Method
-For a method, your comment should have three distinct parts:
+For a method, your comment should focus on these three things:
 - MODIFIES: what object being mutated or is anything being mutated at all?
 - EFFECTS: what is this method doing?
 Is it returning anything?
 - REQUIRES: are there any restraints on the parameters?